 The user name is admin.
 The default password is password.
 The user name and password are case-sensitive.

 The USB Storage (Basic Settings) page displays.
 By default, the Basic radio button is selected.

+- 5. Click the Edit button.

-- 6. In the Available Network Folders table, select the device. - 7.
-Click the Create Network Folder button.
+- 6. In the Available Network Folders table, select the device.

+- 7. Click the Create Network Folder button.